dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 3 - Robotic Grasping of Novel Objects.md

 ###  How is success proved and measured?

-The experiment conducts grasping objects similar to training images and novel objects using a real mobile robotic platform and the author's algorithm and measures grasp success rate and mean error of locating grasp points
+The predictive accuracy of the algorith.The experiment conducts grasping objects similar to training images and novel objects using a real mobile robotic platform and the author's algorithm and measures grasp success rate and mean error of locating grasp points